1969-70: North Korea obtains FROG-5 and FROG-7A missiles from the Soviet Union.

 April 2016: North Korea tests a new intercontinental ballistic missile engine at Sohae Satellite Launch Station.
 Analysts assess that the test involved twin engines from the R-27 submarine-launched ballistic missile.

 April 2016: North Korea test fires a submarine-launched ballistic missile, which reportedly travels 30 km before exploding.
 The missile was a newly-designed solid-fuel system, according to analysts.

-June 2016: North Korea test fires a Musudan missile.
+June 2016: North Korea test fires a Musudan intermediate-range ballistic missile.
 The test, which appears to be partially successful, is reportedly preceded by five unsuccessful tests of the same missile since April.

 July 2016: Satellite imagery reveals that North Korea is building fortified structures that could be used to shelter ballistic missile submarines near the port city of Sinpo.

 August 2016: North Korea test-fires two Nodong missiles from Hwangju in the western part of the country.
 The first missile explodes immediately after launch, but the second flies 1,000 km over North Korea and lands in waters off northern Japan.

 August 2016: North Korea test fires the Pukguksong (KN-11) submarine-launched ballistic missile off the coast of Sinpo.
 The missile travels approximately 500 km before landing in the Sea of Japan, reportedly within Japan’s air defense identification zone.
 Analysts assess the test to be successful.